php/php-langspec/spec/15-interfaces.md

 ##General

-A class can implement a set of capabilities—herein called a *contract*—through what is called an interface.
+A class can implement a set of capabilities — herein called a *contract* — through what is called an interface.
 An *interface* is a set of method declarations and constants.
 Note that the methods are only declared, not defined; that is, an interface defines a type consisting of abstract methods, where those methods are implemented by client